When to Hire a Private Investigator

 If your child has just been offered a dream opportunity that seems too good to be true, you should be hearing alarm bells.
 Sure, it might be real and it is certainly exciting, but take time to put the brakes on, and verify the person or company is legitimate and reputable.

-If you have any questions about when parents should contact a private investigator, please post below.
+If you have any questions about when parents hire a private investigator, please post below.